huz4f/huz4f/content/Articles/1st Article.md

 [-6-](https://freeimage.host/i/JlLvFcJ)
 [-7-](https://freeimage.host/i/JlLv3Fa)

->also have for AWS and CyberSec but only i can understand my handwriting so never mind
+>have notes for AWS and CyberSec also but only i can understand my handwriting
+>so never mind